Tim Hudson

-Timothy Adam Hudson (born July 14, 1975), nicknamed "Huddy" is an American former professional baseball pitcher of Major League Baseball (MLB).
-After spending his college years at Chattahoochee Valley Community College and Auburn University, Hudson played in the major leagues for the Oakland Athletics (1999–2004), the Atlanta Braves (2005–13), and the San Francisco Giants (2014–15).
+Timothy Adam Hudson (born July 14, 1975), nicknamed "Huddy", is an American former professional baseball pitcher of Major League Baseball (MLB).
+After playing in college for Chattahoochee Valley Community College and Auburn University, Hudson played in the major leagues for the Oakland Athletics (1999–2004), Atlanta Braves (2005–13), and San Francisco Giants (2014–15).
 With the Giants, he won the 2014 World Series over the Kansas City Royals.
-He is now the varsity head coach for the Lee-Scott Academy baseball team, located in Auburn, AL.

 During his 17-season career, Hudson established himself as one of baseball's most consistent pitchers and until 2014 had never had a season where he suffered more losses than wins.
 Hudson was also named an All-Star four times: twice with Oakland, once with Atlanta, and once with San Francisco.

-Before retiring in 2015, Hudson was the winningest active Major League pitcher, as well as one of four active pitchers with at least 200 career wins.
+Before retiring in 2015, Hudson led active major league pitchers in most wins and one of four active pitchers with at least 200 career wins.
 With a win against the Oakland A's on July 26, 2015, he has won a game against every team in the majors, the 15th pitcher to do so.
-Hudson is one of twenty-one pitchers in Major League history to win at least 200 games, strike out at least 2,000 batters and have a winning percentage above .600.
-Of those twenty-one, fourteen are in the National Baseball Hall of Fame.
+Hudson is one of 21 pitchers in major league history to win at least 200 games, strike out at least 2,000 batters and have a winning percentage above .600.
+Of those 21, 14 are in the National Baseball Hall of Fame.

-High school
+Early life

+Timothy Adam Hudson was born on July 14, 1975, in Columbus, Georgia.
 Hudson attended Glenwood School in Phenix City, Alabama where in his senior season he led the team to the 1993 AISA state championship.
 He finished his high school career with a 12–1 record and a 1.78 ERA.
-Despite his record, Hudson was considered undersized by scouts at 6'0" tall and 160 pounds and was not drafted nor was he offered a scholarship to a major college.
+Despite his record, Hudson was considered undersized by scouts at 6'0" tall and 160 pounds and was not offered a scholarship to a major college.
 Hudson decided to attend a local two-year college, Chattahoochee Valley Community College (CVCC).